FrankysWeb/Clean-ExchangeLogs/README.md

 You have to edit the first lines of the script if you don't you the default paths:

 ```
+# Cleanup logs older than the set of days in numbers
 $Days = 14

 # Path of the logs that you like to cleanup